slipstream/SlipStreamDocumentation/docs/tutorials/ss/index.rst

  - `Key Concepts <key-concepts.html>`_

-After you've got an overview of Cloud technology, SlipStream and key concepts around it, the next module to take is :ref:`Module II <module-2>`.
+After you've got an overview of Cloud technology, SlipStream and key concepts around it, the next module to take is :ref:`Module II <module-2>`, where you'll obtain first hands-on experience with SlipStream.

 .. _module-2: